Slackadays/Clipboard/README.md

 It supports:

 - copying files and directories in addition to text,
-- adding or removing contents (with regex),
+- full regex to manipulate whatever you copy,
-- an infinite number of compartmentalized clipboards,
+- an _infinite_ number of compartmentalized clipboards,
 - interfacing with [GUI clipboard systems](https://github.com/Slackadays/Clipboard/wiki/GUI-Clipboard-Compat),
 - multiple languages like español, português, and Türkçe,
 - any POSIX/Windows platform with C++20 compat,